obhq/wae/README.md

 # Winit Aync Executor
 [![Crates.io Version](https://img.shields.io/crates/v/wae)](https://crates.io/crates/wae)

 WAE is an async executor that use Winit event loop to drive the future that is ready to run.
+WAE allows you to implement your application in a usual way you implement Rust async application and all futures does not requires `Send` and `Sync` so you can to use both `Cell` and `RefCell`.

 ## Example